w3c/webpayments/proposals/instrument.md

 ### Payment Credential Storage

-* The party that owns the payment credential must be able to delete it when the user is in a 1p context.
+* Any origin can register a payment credential.
+Ideally, the same API could be used by payment apps and merchants (and thus, the capability might not belong in the Payment Handler API).

-* The party that owns the payment credential must be able to update it when the user is in a 1p context.
+* The origin that registered the credential can delete or update it when the user is in a 1p context.

 ## SPC